inspiredcancercare/IOTOX-ACU-prediction/main.md

 Model exmination and explanation
 --------------------------------
 To examine model performance, we calculated performance metrics including area under the receiver operating charactistic curve (AUROC), accuracy, sensitivity, specificity, positive predictive value, negative predictive value, and confusion matrix for each model after calibration wth corresponding risk threshold.
-We caculated the metrics on the post-COVID testing and peri-COVID samples.
+We caculated the metrics on the pre-COVID testing and peri-COVID samples.
 We used McNamer's test to statistically compare our ML algorithms to two logistic regression-based models in terms of AUROC on both samples.
 We carried out the McNamer's test with 2000 stratified bootstrapping replications and an alpha level of 0.05.
 The code for performance examination and statistical comparison is available in [performance.R](https://github.com/inspiredcancercare/IOTOXACU/blob/be49e816355b7b78b1748eaa497aa85e00fe8c0a/R%20code/performance.R)

 In addition to the statistical examinations, we used two model agnostic approaches, variable importance analysis and Shapley additive explanation, to provide additional insights into model behaviors and information potentially enabling individualized preventive intervention provision.
 We used [R DELAX package version 1.2.1](https://github.com/ModelOriented/DALEX) to reveal how our models utilized data to generate predictions for the peri-COVID sample.